apache/ignite/docs/gridgain_readme.md

 ## 3. Maven
 GridGain provides repository for its Maven artifacts.

-* GridGain Open Source repository is hosted at Maven Central (no additional URL required)
+- GridGain Open Source repository is hosted at Maven Central (no additional URL required)
-* GridGain Enterprise repository is located at http://www.gridgainsystems.com/nexus/content/repositories/external
+- GridGain Enterprise repository is located at http://www.gridgainsystems.com/nexus/content/repositories/external

 ### 3.1 Maven Artifacts
+GridGain Maven repository has `4` artifacts (add `'-ent'` for enterprise edition):

+* gridgain-hpc - contains jars and dependencies for In-Memory High Performance Computing (HPC)
-* `gridgain-fabric` - contains jars and dependencies for GridGain Open Source In-Memory Data Fabric.
+* gridgain-datagrid - contains jars and dependencies for In-Memory Data Grid
+* gridgain-streaming - contains jars and dependencies for In-Memory Streaming
-* `gridgain-fabric-ent` - contains jars and dependencies for GridGain Enterprise In-Memory Data Fabric.
+* gridgain-fabric - contains jars and dependencies for all GridGain editions

 ### 3.2 Maven Example